NetApp/harvest/docs/configure-harvest-basic.md

 If the script doesn't finish within the specified `timeout`, Harvest will kill the script and any spawned processes.

 Credential scripts are defined in your `harvest.yml` under the `Pollers` `credentials_script` section.
-Below are the options for the `credentails_script` section
+Below are the options for the `credentials_script` section

 | parameter | type                    | description                                                                                                                                                                    | default |
 |-----------|-------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|